 I take out one of my clean white undershirts to wipe off any excess lotion that isn’t absorbing fast enough.
 The reason I use an undershirt instead of another tissue is because some bits of the tissue, which was made wet by the lotion, rubbed off onto my face so that I have specs of tissue debris on my face.
 Using another tissue to wipe off the tissue from my lotioned-up face would be counter-productive, so I use a undershirt to wipe off the excess and bits of tissue on my face.
 I know my own clothes are clean so I can use them on my face.
 I place the undershirt back into my duffle bag after wiping my face.
 Then I comb my fingers through my hair and take one last look in my prison-cell-for-a-room mirror.
 I’m ready.

 I head back to the Counselor’s Station to get my meds but I’m informed that since I haven’t yet met with my psychiatrist, I don’t yet have any prescribed meds to take and should take whatever I brought with me until I have my meeting with whichever doctor is designated to be my psychiatrist here.
 I’m about to walk into the kitchen to see if there’s anything I can possibly eat but as I head toward the kitchen, one of the counselors calls after me.
 She states that there’s not much time so I better head straight to Morning Meeting.
 I’m reminded again that the door is shut promptly at eight a.m. and no one is let in after the door is closed.
-I decide to skip breakfast and head to the main meeting room.
+So I skip breakfast and head toward the main meeting room.